hapijs/hapi/Readme.md

 **hapi** comes with a built-in process monitor for three types of events:
 - System and process performance (ops) - CPU, memory, disk, and other metrics.
 - Requests logging (request) - framework and application generated logs generated during the lifecycle of each incoming request.
-- General events (log) - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc.
+- General events (log) - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc. Described in [General Events Logging](#general-events-logging).

 The monitor is _off_ by default and can be turned on using the `monitor` server option.
 To use the default settings, simply set the value to _true_.
 Applications with multiple server instances, each with its own monitor should only include one _log_ subscription per destination as general events (log)